Jen Ryland Reviews

 Kit Sutherland has a secret she needs to hide, so is grateful to be recruited as a codebreaker.

-But Kit is shocked to discover that government girls are being brutally murdered, and when Kit stumbles onto a bloody homicide scene, she is drawn into the hunt for the killer.
+Then Kit discovers that government girls are being brutally murdered, and when Kit stumbles onto a bloody homicide scene, she is drawn into the hunt for the killer.

 The Truly Devious series by Maureen Johnson (2018-2021)